JonathanY234/Acer-Battery-Manager-for-Linux/README.md

 1. Install all dependencies with your package manager
 2. Download and extract the file from releases section
 3. Run the executable
-- Be aware that the folder "acer-wmi-battery" must be avaliable in the execuatable's PATH
+- Be aware that the folder "acer-wmi-battery" must be avaliable in the execuatable's PATH (in the same folder as execuatable)
-- You can create a .desktop file to get the icon working and make it appear in the application launcher or run "install.sh" to do this automatically
+- You can put the files where you want.
+Create a .desktop file to get the icon working and make the app appear in the application launcher or run "install.sh" to do this automatically
 - Was compiled for the older Qt 6.4.2; should work on most systems.
 For very old systems or unique configurations, consider compiling from source.

 ## Compiling